 Can I combine arm lift with other procedures?

 Yes, brachioplasty is usually performed after major weight loss to remove excess skin.
 If other areas of the body have also been affected, it can be combined to correct these areas also.
+Common procedures performed with an arm lift include liposuction, body lift, breast surgery, and more.
 Arm lift surgery is often part of a comprehensive post weight loss surgery approach to remove excess skin.

 What is recovery after arm lift like?